 A chargeback is a reversal of payment issued by the bank or credit card company when a customer disputes a charge through their bank or credit card issuer (and not through Amazon Pay).
-A chargeback can occur when a customer has not received the items they purchased, has been charged multiple times for a single purchase, or is dissatisfied with the purchase and has not been able to resolve the matter with the merchant.
+They’re also known as "charge disputes" and “reversals”.
+A chargeback can occur for a variety of reasons, including when a customer has not received the items they purchased, has been charged multiple times for a single purchase, is dissatisfied with the purchase or when there’s an unauthorised use of the credit card.

 Amazon Pay chargeback claims overview length: 2:45